tunmsk/nextgen-facebook/readme.txt

 	* Added filtering to replace illegal characters in an Authentication ID string with regular dashes.
 	* Replaced the "(settings value)" text shown for options in the Social Settings metabox with the actual default value.
 * *Bugfixes*
-	* Fixed the 'get_shortlink' hook registration from an action to a filter.
+	* Corrected the 'get_shortlink' hook registration from an action to a filter.
 * *Developer Notes*
 	* Renamed / moved the SucomWebpage class in lib/com/webpage.php to NgfbWebpage in lib/webpage.php.
 	* Renamed the "ngfb:mark" meta tags to unique "ngfb:mark:begin" and "ngfb:mark:end" meta tags (used to exclude wpsso meta tags when checking the header for duplicate meta tags).